SparklyBird/Project-AI/README.md

 * Interactive Interface: The bot continuously interacts with users until instructed to quit.

 ## Issues
-* Doesn't always find question because it need more complex method that uses Natural language processing (NLP).
+* Doesn't always find question because it needs more complex method that uses Natural language processing (NLP).